LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 If it is not, say we have a normal Windows system with threads, we simply don't need to call it and the thread pool may not even have a way to process the donated `main` thread.

 Further, we don't know the full set of single threaded environments.
-If this is a UI we may not want `main` to call the `system_context`'s drive, but rather that it will drive some UI event loop directly and `system_context` is simply a window onto that event loop.
+If this is a UI we may not want `main` to call the `system_context`'s drive, but rather that it will drive some UI event loop directly and `system_context` is simply a window to add tasks to that event loop.
 `drive` in this context is a confusing complication and might be harmful.

 From the other angle, is an entirely custom `drive` operation, pulled in through whatever mechanism we have for swapping out the `system_context` portable?